How to Lose Fat and Build Muscle at the Same Time

 Lowering Insulin Through Fasting - Understanding Its Impact on Body Composition

-The hormone insulin has an integral role when we talk about nutrient storage and utilization.
-When our bodies receive food, especially carbohydrates, there's the production of insulin to help cells absorb glucose from the bloodstream either for energy or storage.
+The hormone insulin has an integral role in nutrient storage and utilization.
+When our bodies receive food, especially carbohydrates, insulin is produced to help cells absorb glucose from the bloodstream for energy or storage.

 Unpacking The Relationship Between Fasting, Protein Digestion & GH Stimulation

-Beyond promoting fat burn through reduced levels of circulating insulin and encouraging entry into the ketosis state during fasts, intermittent fasting can also enhance protein digestion an essential factor if muscle gain forms part of your fitness goals.
+Beyond promoting fat burn through reduced levels of circulating insulin and encouraging entry into the ketosis state during fasts, intermittent fasting can also enhance protein digestion, which is essential if muscle gain forms part of your fitness goals.

-• Your digestive system breaks down dietary proteins consumed during meal times into amino acids.
+• Your digestive system breaks down dietary proteins consumed during meals into amino acids.

-• Amino acids are then used throughout the day, even when not consuming any more foods, especially after resistance training to repair damaged tissues, including building new ones like muscles.
+• Amino acids are used throughout the day, even when not consuming more foods, especially after resistance training, to repair damaged tissues, including building new muscles.

 • This mechanism becomes optimized with regular bouts of intermittent fasting because they provide an opportunity for gut rest while still allowing ample time between feeding windows for optimal absorption of protein intake.

-• Last but definitely not least among the benefits that come along with an IF routine: It stimulates the secretion of growth hormones (GH) significantly in some cases going as high as 2000%.
-As discussed earlier under the impact of exercise on muscular development (see here), GH plays a crucial role in stimulating cell regeneration, including the formation of muscular tissue, thus protecting them, especially during prolonged periods without food intake such as those experienced within an IF regime.
+• Last but not least, among the benefits of an intermittent fasting routine is that it significantly stimulates the secretion of growth hormones (GH), in some cases going as high as 2000%.
+As discussed earlier, under the impact of exercise on muscular development, GH plays a crucial role in stimulating cell regeneration, including forming muscular tissue, thus protecting them, especially during prolonged periods without food intake, such as those experienced within an IF regime.

 Importance Of Electrolytes In Maintaining Energy Levels While Fasting And Exercising

 The significance of electrolytes in the body is often disregarded, notwithstanding their essential part in different physiological capacities.
-This importance becomes more pronounced when we engage in regular physical activity or adopt an intermittent fasting routine.
+This importance becomes more pronounced when we engage in regular physical activity or intermittent fasting.

 The Critical Role Played By Electrolytes During Physical Activity